Winter 2019 is still in full-swing. With shows like Mob Psycho 100 dominating the internet, and winning over people’s hearts.

 Then it turns into an anime where the main character slowly builds a powerful nation of monsters.
 Who are treated equally, without the need for violence or war.

-The anime still hasn’t finished airing, and there’s already life lessons you can take away from it (from a leadership point of view).
+The anime still hasn’t finished airing, and there are already life lessons you can take away from it (from a leadership point of view).

 Or building your own community, or even a business if that’s your kind of thing.